projectacrn/acrn-hypervisor/doc/tutorials/run_kata_containers.rst

      Debug = false
      UseVSock = false

-Run a Kata Container with ACRN
+Run a Kata Container With ACRN
 ******************************

 The system is now ready to run a Kata Container on ACRN.
 Note that a reboot